GLOBAL MARKETS-Shares steady as US totters on fiscal cliff

 2013.

-for the year and on track for a 12th consecutive year of gains.
+year and on track for a 12th consecutive year of gains on

 stability of the euro zone, and diversification into bullion by